chris1111/OpenCore-Creator/README.md

 - An easy builder of OpenCore (VirtualSMC / Other kext)
 - Everything is create on a RAMDISK no fille on the system exepted nasm, the output is move on Desktop.
-- Works in macOS Catalina 10.15, for the moment it does not work correctly on macOS Big Sur 11 Beta
+- Works in macOS Catalina 10.15, macOS Big Sur 11
 #### Credit: ☞ [acidanthera](https://github.com/acidanthera)
 #### Download Release V3 ☞ [OpenCore Creator-V3.dmg ](https://github.com/chris1111/OpenCore-Creator/releases/tag/V3)